 Rio Vista has been recognized as a 2014 National Blue Ribbon School.
-As well, Rio Vista has been recognized as an AVID Elementary Certified Site for the 2018-2019 school year.
-These two recognition marks the significant efforts of students, teachers, staff and parents over the last several years.
+As well, Rio Vista has been recognized as an AVID Elementary Certified Site and as an AVID Showcase School for the 2019-2020 school year.
+These three recognitions mark the significant efforts of students, teachers, staff, and parents over the last several years.

-As we move forward we continue our commitment to maintain a safe, nurturing environment of high expectations in which all students can learn and succeed.
-We seek to create a climate where students not only feel welcome, but also are eager to participate in their education.
+As we move forward we continue our commitment to maintaining a safe, nurturing environment of high expectations in which all students can learn and succeed.
+We seek to create a climate where students not only feel welcome but also are eager to participate in their education.
 We strive to provide students with opportunities that allow them to gain knowledge and experience beneficial to their future success.

-"In order to provide specific, targeted instruction to all students, we at Rio Vista will not rest until the needs of our students are met through consistent collaboration, individual flexibility and our complete trust in each other as a team."
+"In order to provide specific, targeted instruction to all students, we at Rio Vista will not rest until the needs of our students are met through consistent collaboration, individual flexibility, and our complete trust in each other as a team."

-Our uncompromising vision affirms that in working together, all students at Rio Vista will develop a positive self-worth and a passion for lifelong learning.
+Our uncompromising vision affirms that in working together, all students at Rio Vista will develop positive self-worth and a passion for lifelong learning.